Hegang: Early history

-People's Republic
+People's Republic of China

 After 1949 the city experienced further rapid growth.
 The mines were extended and modernized, and their annual output increased dramatically.
 Most of the coal is high-quality coking coal that is also used to make coal gas; apart from a small quantity consumed in Jiamusi, the bulk of it is shipped by rail to Anyang, Henan and to other industrial cities such as Anshan and Benxi in Liaoning.
 By the late 1950s the coal industry employed more than 80 percent of the working population.
 Although the mines continued to be developed and output increased, Hegang's industrial activity was beginning to diversify, especially after a large thermal-power-generating installation was constructed by the early 1970s.
 By 2021 the city's mining industry was in decline.

 Geography

 Hegang is located in the northeast part of Heilongjiang province, spanning from latitude 47° 04′−48° 9′ N to longitude 129° 40′−132° 31' E. Bordering prefecture-level cities are: